Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Migration.md

            }
    ```

-#### Option B: Create Input Action Asset
+#### Option B: Create an Input Action Asset

 1. Create an Input Action Asset by right-clicking in the Project browser and selecting __Create > Input Actions__.
 Give a name to the Asset.
 2. Double-click the Asset to open the Input Actions editor window.
-3. In the __Action Maps__ column click the plus sign to add a new Action Map.
+3. In the __Action Maps__ column, click the plus sign to add a new Action Map.
 4. Double-click the __New Action Map__ name to rename the set.
 Use a descriptive name, such as *gameplay*.
-5. In the __Actions__ column click the plus sign to add a new Action.
+5. In the __Actions__ column, click the plus sign to add a new Action.
-6. Double-click the aAtion to give it a name.
+6. Double-click the Action to give it a name.
-7. Add Bindings to the action by clicking the plus sign on the Action and choosing a Binding type from the list.
+7. Add Bindings to the Action by clicking the plus sign on the Action and choosing a Binding type from the list.
 8. Select the Binding and click on the __Path__ button in the right column to pick Controls to bind to.
 9. Click __Save Asset__.
 Your Input Action editor should now look like this: